 Chase Bank Checking Account

 Chase offers three main types of checking accounts.
 Their “standard” account is Chase Total Checking.
 This is a standard checking account with a $12 monthly service fee.
 However, the monthly fee is waived if you maintain a balance of $1,500 or more in your Total Checking or a linked savings account.
+The Total checking is one of the best bank checking accounts available and one of the most popular ones in the nation.

 If you tend to maintain a higher balance, you might prefer the Chase Premier Plus Checking Account.
 It costs a $25 monthly service fee, but it is waived if you maintain a balance of at least $15,000 in the Premier Plus or any linked accounts.
 The main benefit is that this kind of account pays None interest, so it’s worthwhile for larger accounts.